VedantRGosavi/VedantHome/README.md

 - 👀 I’m interested in AI,ML and innovating for a future where the right people always have an edge.
 - 🌱 I’m currently learning Projects on AI/ML specifically on Kaggle and with the guidance of Andrej Karapathy's YT Channel.
 - 💞️ I’m looking to collaborate on anything !
 Hit me up.
 Love to innovate and always curious to learn something new.
-- 📫 How to reach me vedantgosavi20@gmail.com
+- 📫 How to reach me @VedantGosavi20 on X.com( Formerly Known as Twitter)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Went Skydiving Once.
 Loved IT !!!